 - Explore free seminars and workshops offered by local institutions, like Noble Desktop, for initial exposure.

-How Difficult is it to Learn Excel?
+How Difficult Is It to Learn Excel?

 The difficulty level of learning Excel can vary based on individual prior experience with data management and software.
 For someone with a basic understanding of spreadsheets, picking up Excel may take a few hours, while mastering advanced functions could require more time.
 Generally, users can navigate fundamental tasks fairly quickly, but advanced features may necessitate deeper learning.